A BOSSA NOVA STORY

 I was very fortunate to have grown up in Brazil during a time when Bossa Nova was in the streets, on the radio, on television, it was everywhere.
-I often say it is part of my DNA because the music was so intense, and growing up during that time was fantastic.
+I often say it is part of my DNA because the music was so intense and growing was fantastic.
 Brazil has such an incredible musical history.

 I grew up during the 1960s, but the first Bossa Nova tunes like, “Desafinado” and “Chega de Saudade,” were launched in 1958.
-What most people fail to realize is, the songs didn’t go over with the public immediately because they had all of these twisted harmonies and melodies.
+What most people fail to realize is, the songs didn’t go over with the public immediately because they had these twisted harmonies and melodies.
 If you think about it, it’s no coincidence that the word, “Desafinado,” means “off-key.”
-In fact, at first, the music was booed because it was different from anything that was happening in Brazil at the time.
+At first, the music was booed because it differed from anything happening in Brazil.

-Composers, like Antonio Carlos Jobim, and Joao Donato were influenced by the great American composers, and jazz musicians.
+Composers, like Antonio Carlos Jobim, and Joao Donato were influenced by the great American composers and jazz musicians.
 Jobim, who is the equivalent of Cole Porter, loved the music of George Gershwin, and Donato loved Stan Kenton.
 He had a portrait of Stan Kenton hanging in his bedroom.
-Also, they were influenced by Gerry Mulligan, and Chet Baker as well as the songwriters who wrote standards.
+Also, they were influenced by Gerry Mulligan, and Chet Baker and the songwriters who wrote standards.
 Those rhythms mixed with our rhythms.
 The result was the way a Brazilian might hear jazz and bebop.

-Jobim was influenced by the impressionists, Ravel, Debussy, and Chopin, as well as nature, love, poetry and things that everyone can relate to emotionally.
-Add the melodic aspects, and you have a beautiful combination of ingredients and a new groove called the Bossa Nova.
+Jobim was influenced by the impressionists, Ravel, Debussy, and Chopin, and nature, love, poetry, and things that everyone can relate to emotionally.
+Add the melodic aspects, and you combine ingredients and a new groove called the Bossa Nova.